 Lavender Field At Abbaye de Sénanque:

-You can see the potential here – right?
+You can see the potential here at the stunning Sénanque Abbey – right?
 In this protected valley, only a slight purple hue greeted our eyes in June.
 We had a good giggle at our efforts to arrive before the crowds and took great pleasure in the faint scent of the early blooms.
 The first week of July would have been perfect!

 Lavender Fields Between The Luberon Towns:

-Driving between Gordes and Roussillon a surprise lavender field was our first encounter with a fully flourishing lavender field.
+Road trips through Provence are a delight at every turn.
+Driving between the hilltop villages of Gordes and Roussillon a surprise lavender field was our first encounter with a fully flourishing lavender field.
 Pulling off to the side of the road, we ran back with our cameras embracing the find!
-This is the excitement of discovering an unexpected field teeming with purple lavender.
+This is the excitement of the lavender route, discovering an unexpected field teeming with purple lavender.

 In the Luberon, meander… Lavender farms dot the area and are found between hilltop towns.